When is Finding Alice on TV? What is it about?

 When is Finding Alice on TV?

-ITV has not yet announced an airdate for Finding Alice, but filming is set to begin in January 2020.
+ITV has not yet announced an airdate for Finding Alice, but filming began in January 2020.

+We’re off!
+So excited to be working with the great Ken Cranham, Gemma Jones, @sharonrooney, @j_merrells, Nigel Havers and the LEGEND Joanna Lumley! ❤️ #FindingAlice @ITV @REDProductionCo #comingsoon @rogergoldby #simonnye ???? pic.twitter.com/zLQwyyZTJ7

 What is Finding Alice about?